tojikoumori/GS1-eng-to-PSP/README.md

 5. Choose save (you'll find it on the bottom of the page)

 6. Click the 3 dots near ICON0, PIC1 and DATA.PSP, to choose the respective files.
-You'll find DATA.PSP in the folder you previosuly extracted FrogGBA in.
+You'll find DATA.PSP in the folder you previously extracted FrogGBA in.

 7. Save.